-While peanuts are classified as a legume in the botanical sense, we typical eat them as a nut.
-As far as nuts and beans go, peanuts boast the highest protein content, with 10 grams in a handful (1/4 cup).
+While peanuts are classified as a legume in the botanical sense, we typically eat them as a nut.
+As far as nuts and beans go, peanuts boast the highest protein content, with 10 grams in a handful (a quarter cup).
 Peanuts can be a snack all by themselves, obviously, but consider sprinkling them into your yogurt parfait or atop a green salad or stir fry.
 Rich in the antioxidants linoleic acid and vitamin E, peanuts are a smart vegan protein choice.
 Nutritionists are loving peanut butter powder, a natural way to amp up the protein in your meals.

 Vegan protein source #1: Tempeh

-Tempeh, a fermented soybean cake that comes in a brick-like form, has been eaten in Asia for centuries.
+Tempeh, a fermented soybean cake that comes in a brick-like form, has been eaten in Asia for centuries—and it’s one of the best vegan protein sources.
 “More and more people are becoming interested in fermented foods and seeing them in a positive light as we become aware of gut microbiota and the importance these microorganisms can have on health,” says Melina.
 Slices of tempeh can be marinated and cooked in a variety of ways.
 Without much taste of its own, tempeh will inherit the flavors of the marinades, spices, and seasonings you add.
 Melina uses seasoned tempeh right from the package and prepares according to directions.
 “That’s the easiest,” she says.
 But you can also try it crumbled into marinara sauce or chili for a vegan protein burst.
 With 15 grams of protein in just 3 ounces, tempeh packs a serious protein punch for the vegan diet and can clear up your acne with its probiotics.
 It’s also rich in fiber and a good source of zinc, riboflavin, copper, and phosphorus.
 Learn more about the benefits of a vegan diet and how to avoid any pitfalls.